mgreiler/se-unlocked/Transcripts/EP_31_Tomasz_Lakomi.md

 was, if you want to be able to contribute more, if you want to be able to contribute to the technical discussions that you have to act detector decisions, you should probably know what is going on.
-And getting certified is a.
+And getting certified is.
 It's a good way to accomplish that for two reasons, because there's this texture system over there.
 And in order to become a certified, because there are, there's basically a list of topics that you have to be knowledgeable in, in order to pass the exam.
 Right?
 So we have the sector